 "In 1925 there were five licensed mink farms.
 This information is from the Manitoba Library and Archives.
 Unfortunately, no list was available."

 We think that Wallace R. Waters was probably the second Manitoba mink rancher from the evidence we found in the early literature.
-In 1930, he moved to Quebec City in charge of mink for Dr. J. E. Laforest.
-The Laforest advertisement in the July 1930 issue of the Fur Trade Journal says "Wallace R. Waters in charge of ranch, thirteen years experience."
+In 1930, he moved to Quebec City in charge of mink for Dr J. E. Laforest.
+The Laforest advertisement in the July 1930 issue of the Fur Trade Journal says "Wallace R. Waters in charge of the ranch, thirteen years experience."
 This would mean that he started mink ranching in 1917.
-In 1935, we find the peripatetic Mr. Waters running his own ranch, the Esquesing Fur Farm at Milton West, Ontario.
-In an article in the May 1935 issue of the Canadian Silver Fox and Fur entitled `Climate does have some influence on mink matings' referring to his old records he says "July 3rd, 1917.
+In 1935, we find the peripatetic Mr Waters running his own ranch, the Esquesing Fur Farm at Milton West, Ontario.
+In an article in the May 1935 issue of the Canadian Silver Fox and Fur entitled `Climate does have some influence on mink matings referring to his old records, he says "July 3rd, 1917.
 Female mink gave birth to young last night.
 Did not believe this possible.
 Opened kennel and counted six kits.
-Separated this female from male on April 24th."
+Separated this female from the male on April 24th."